 - 3.7 Short Form Prospectus Review No target time frame applies to the review of a short form prospectus of an issuer if the issuer has not elected to use the process set out in NP 11-202. - 3.8 Review time frames for "equity line" short form prospectuses An issuer that is eligible to use the short form prospectus system may file a preliminary short form prospectus relating to the distribution of securities in connection with an "equity line" financing.
 Under an equity line arrangement, the issuer typically enters into an agreement with one or more purchasers which provides that, over a certain term, the issuer may from time to time require the purchasers to subscribe for a certain number of securities of the issuer usually at a discount from the market price.
 Equity line financing raises a number of important policy issues relating to the appropriate treatment of such offerings under existing securities law.
-Accordingly, these prospectuses will generally be reviewed within the time periods applicable to a long form prospectus.

-3.9 Registration Requirements - Issuers should refer to section 3.13 of the Companion Policy to NI 41-101 for further guidance.
+Accordingly, these prospectuses will generally be reviewed within the time periods applicable to a long form prospectus. - Registration Requirements Issuers should refer to section 3.13 of the Companion Policy to NI 41-101 for further guidance. - 3.10 No Minimum Offering Amount Issuers distributing securities on a best efforts basis that have not specified a minimum offering amount in their prospectus, should refer to section 2.2.1 and subsection 4.3(3) of the Companion Policy to NI 41-101 for further guidance.